venlinz/AoC-2021/README.md

 Inspired by [Tsoding](https://github.com/tsoding)'s(rexim) approach in 2020's [AoC](https://github.com/tsoding/aoc-2020).

 Each day directory would contain
-1. source code in single file for each program,
+1. source code is in a single file for each problem if it's done in different languages, otherwise in a single file.
 2. sample input and full input data
 3. Simple Makefile for building.